FelipeJAguiar/clusters/README.md

 # Conclusions

 Finally, all the questions and the business problem were solved and answered by the built model, indicating the best structure to create a fidelity program.
-Now, the marketing team is able to elaborate a strong plan and implement specific actions for each costumers  group.
+Now, the marketing team is able to elaborate a strong plan and implement specific actions for each customers  group.
 This project could help the company to solve business question and find opportunities to increase earnings through Data Science techniques.
 Besides it, was a big chance to develop my Data Science knowledge, learning about different machine learning algorithms, dimensionality reducer, metrics and tools.

 # Next Steps to Improve